Can You Open a Chipotle Franchise? Key Takeways (2023)

 However, at the same time, Taco Bell has shown significant growth in the number of franchised units.
 They are opening significantly more stores than closing them down, which could point to a sustainable business model.
 However, it is important to note that this is only true for traditional, free-standing Taco Bell units — for Taco Bell Express franchises the number of units has actually been decreasing.

 While Chipotle might not offer franchises itself, it is clear to see that it is a strong player in the industry with a very high value.
-You might be interested in any of the other franchises listed above.
+You might be interested in any of the other franchises above.
 If not, make sure to also check out other businesses offered on Vetted Biz and in the Food and Beverage Industry.